bgempire/fake-blender-api-2.79/README.rst

 =============================

 Fake Blender 2.79 Python API for code completion, including all modules documented on API.
+It's mainly focused on Blender Game Engine 2.7x and UPBGE 0.2.x use, so the game engine modules have more accurate type hints than editor modules.

-To use this API you just need a Python 3.x distribution and a text editor with advanced code completion (PyCharm, PyScripter, Visual Studio Code with Python plugins, etc).
+To use this API you just need a Python 3.x distribution and a text editor with advanced code completion (PyCharm, Visual Studio Code with Python plugins, PyScripter, etc).

 This project is based on nutti's fake-bpy-module_, however it's not auto-generated as the former.
 It also includes some missing modules of the fake-bpy-module such as bge and id_prop, and it aims to be more accurate in the data types.

 Installation